Compuware Strobe Measurement

 • The Jenkins pipeline job output that contains any error messages or pertinent information.

 • The name, release number, and build number of your product.
 This information is displayed in the installed extensions page.
-Apply the filter, BMC, to display all of the installed BMC extension.
+Apply the filter, BMC, to display all the installed BMC extensions.

-• Environment information, such as the operating system and release on which the Workbench for Eclipse CLI is installed.
+• Environment information, such as the operating system and release on which the BMC AMI DevX Workbench for Eclipse CLI is installed.

 Web

-You can report issues via the BMC Support site: https://support.bmc.com.
+You can report issues via the BMC Support website: https://support.bmc.com.

 Note: Please report all high-priority issues by phone.